farooqkz/chooj/README.md

 Part of this project is done through crowdfunding.
 About 100 dollars was donated so that I could buy a Nokia 800 Tough and start the project.

 Check related BananaHackers blog posts for more information.
+### Nightly builds

+You can download and sideload ZIP for each time I push stuff from [here](https://farooqkz.de1.hashbang.sh/matrix-client-builds/).
+Thanks to hashbang which let's me host stuff there.
+Old ZIPs will be deleted after a short time.
+Please allow a few minutes after each commit so that the files show up there.

 ### How to build?